RustamjonUsmonov/RustamjonUsmonov/README.md

 > I'm Rustam.
 I'm web-developer, backend :metal:.
 I really enjoy using **Laravel**
 >
-> Currently I'm studying in Kazan Federal University, ITIS, 4 grade bachelor.
+> Currently I'm studying in Kazan Federal University, ITIS, 1 grade master.
+Already have Bachelor degree from the same univirsity :)
+>
 > I like to use `TailwindCSS` && `Bootstrap` for frontend of my websites.
 >
 > Prefer using later versions of **PHP** (PHP 7.4 and above), the same about `Laravel`.